How To Be Your Own Kansas Registered Agent

 You can initially become your own registered agent (as mentioned above) by filling in your own name and address on the formation documents.
 Once they are filed by the state, you are officially your business’ registered agent.

-If you already have a business and wish to switch from your current registered agent in order to act as your own, you will file a Change of Registered Agent or Office form with the Kansas secretary of state.
+If you already have a business and wish to change your Kansas registered agent in order to act as your own, you will file a Change of Registered Agent or Office form with the Kansas secretary of state.
 There are different forms depending on whether you are a corporation or a limited liability company.
 There is a $35 filing fee that must accompany this form.
 Send it in to:

 Kansas Office of the Secretary of State